-According to James Coan, Ph.D. professor of psychology at the University of Virginia in Charlottesville, being in a good intimate relationship can offset the tensions in daily life, having sex releases feel-good hormones including oxytocin and endorphins.
+According to James Coan, Ph.D. professor of psychology at the University of Virginia in Charlottesville, being in a good intimate relationship can offset the tensions of daily life, having sex releases feel-good hormones including oxytocin and endorphins.
 Eventually, one begins to associate their partner with those positive feelings and the partner becomes someone they can trust to be a soother during tough times.
 When there is a physical connection, there is a natural tendency to go easy on our partners.
 Couples that have low stress in their relationship are more likely to experience more satisfaction during sex, increased frequency of sex, an absence of sexual dysfunction and greater feelings of love and overall marital happiness.

 The Way Forward

-There are numerous ways to deal with the stressors in a marriage
+There are numerous ways to deal with the stressors in a marriage:

 - Building a healthy mature relationship with yourself equips you to have an effective relationship with your spouse

 - Open, honest and respectful communication is the key.
 Ensure you get some daily talk-time; the more you listen and talk to each other, the closer you’ll be(come).

 - Discuss your financial goals as a family, have routine budget reviews and ensure you don’t make major purchases/investments without consulting your spouse first